-Sarovara’s extended and well researched list of sannyas names will become available quite soon
+Samudro’s extended and well researched list of sannyas names

-Sometimes our ‘collector’s mind’ makes us embark on projects which takes us further than we intended, especially if it has to do with a prolific master like ours.
-We have seen websites collecting jokes and obituaries like that of Devakrishna (otoons.com), links to useful sites like the one by Satrakshita and Turiya, a website full with photo slideshows of Osho (my oshophotos.com), Sarlo’s songs list with lyrics and chords, the SannyasWiki with its list of sannyasins and vast music collection.
+Sometimes we embark on projects which take us further than we intended, especially if it has to do with a prolific master like ours.
+We have seen websites collecting jokes and obituaries like that of Devakrishna (otoons.com), links to useful sites like the one by Satrakshita, a website full with photo slideshows of Osho (my oshophotos.com), Sarlo’s songs list with lyrics and chords, the SannyasWiki with its list of sannyasins and vast music collection.
 The sites with Osho quotes and downloadable discourses are so many that we cannot list them all, but let us just mention Nando’s daily quotes MySamasati.

-But what is now coming available (even if we have to wait until September 2012) is a full list of sannyas names.
-Sarovara has, like a scholar, painstakingly researched and put together a list of names.
-This took him over 7 years.
-Now we can have a peek at this list, even if still incomplete, to give us an idea of the astonishing work he has done.
-You can download the PDF file from here…
+But what is now available is a full list of sannyas names.
+Samudro has, like a scholar, painstakingly researched and put together a list of names.
+This took him over 8 years.

-When we heard about this project we asked Sarovara a few questions.
+Two years ago, when we first heard about this project we asked Samudro a few questions.

 How did it all start?

-I talked to Tyohar and Pratap to offer support and help, but they had been given only one month to do the task, on top of their other daily jobs!
-They did the best they could, but the result is still full of multiple mistakes, both in spelling and in meanings.
+I talked with Tyohar and Pratap to offer support and help, but they had been given only one month to do the task, on top of their other daily jobs!
+They did the best they could, but the result is still full of multiple mistakes, both in spelling and in meaning.

 However, I wanted to do it more thoroughly.
 Initially I began researching all the Darshan Diaries on the Oshobooks CD-ROM, to check which names Osho had given and with which meaning.
 Soon it became obvious that there were numerous editing errors.
-For once, Maneesha (or rather Big Prem) was given just one day to transcribe the tape of the darshan.
-To keep the nature of the darshans as an intimate meeting between master and disciple, Osho had given the instruction that the tape be erased immediately after the transcription.
+Possible because, Maneesha (or rather Big Prem) was given just one day to transcribe the tape of the darshan.
+To keep the nature of the darshans as an intimate meeting between master and disciple, Osho had given the instruction that the tapes be erased immediately after the transcription.
 So there is no way now to double-check on audio tapes.

 Also the book editors were overwhelmed with work, and as there was no internet in those days, it would have been difficult to get all Sanskrit names transliterated correctly.
 It was also not an easy task to decipher Osho’s pronunciation on some words even with the tape recordings of regular discourses.
 Add to that the flimsy quality of audio cassette tapes in India in 1974-1981!

 Urged to find the correct spelling of Sanskrit names I found a couple of Sanskrit dictionaries.
-The main one I used to check the sannyas names is the Monier, i.e. the Monier Williams Sanskrit Dictionary from the late 1890′s.
+The main one I use to check the sannyas names is the Monier-Williams Sanskrit Dictionary from the late 1890′s.
 Leafing through the 1333 pages of this tome, I came across many other Sanskrit words that could have also made very interesting names.
 And thus I started to compile a new list of sannyas names and also corrected the gender of the names.

-I expect to be able to publish it online by September 2012.
 This will be the fullest list of sannyas names and will help people choose from a greater variety of names.
 Also it can help those asked to give names to new sannyasins – such as group leaders – so that they can come away from the most common names which they tend to give out usually.
 I am now in the process of triple checking the names plus adding the Devanagari Sanskrit script as well as Hindi and Arabic.
 That will enable people to add the script similar to how Osho would handwrite the names on the certificates when he gave sannyas.